2014 Gaza War: Killing and shooting of Gazan civilians

-Twenty civilians from Shuja'iyya were killed while protesting against Hamas.
+Twenty alleged spies for Israel from Shuja'iyya were killed.
 A few days later, Hamas reportedly killed two Gazans and wounded ten after a scuffle broke out over food handouts.

 The IDF stated on 31 July that more than 280 Hamas rockets malfunctioned and fell inside the Gaza strip, hitting sites including Al-Shifa Hospital and the Al-Shati refugee camp, killing at least 11 and wounding dozens.
 Hamas denied that any of its rockets hit the Gaza Strip., but Palestinian sources said numerous rocket launches ended up falling in Gaza communities and that scores of people have been killed or injured.
 Israeli Military sources said the failed Hamas launches increased amid heavy Israeli air and artillery strikes throughout the Gaza Strip.
-They said the failed launches reflected poorly-assembled rockets as well as the rush to load and fire projectiles before they are spotted by Israeli aircraft.
+They said the failed launches reflected poorly assembled rockets as well as the rush to load and fire projectiles before they are spotted by Israeli aircraft.
 While the Al-Shifa Hospital incident is disputed, early news reports have suggested that the strike was from an Israeli drone missile.
 Amnesty International concluded that the explosion at the Shati refugee camp on 28 July in which 13 civilians were killed was caused by a Palestinian rocket, despite Palestinian claims it was an Israeli missile.